theoxo/8gamesolver/README.md

 In this update:

 – Smarter generation and searching.
-The code now implements a queue based breadth-first tree generation and search rather than the old recursion based version.
-This leads to shorter solutions and drastically reduced load time (plus, no need to run the program with -Xss100m anymore ;) ).
+The code now not only implements a queue based breadth-first tree generation and search rather than the old recursion based version, but also searches for the solution during the loading state.
+This leads to shorter solutions and drastically reduced run time (plus, no need to run the program with -Xss100m anymore ;) ).

 – More user friendlinessessessessess.
 Root and desired states now read from command line dynamically instead of being taken from args at start of run time.
 User has option to force a time limit on how long the code will search for a solution for (useful as if the user enters a state that cannot be reached the code will otherwise run for over an hour).